funilrys/PyFunceble/docs/installation/dev.rst

    $ git clone https://github.com/funilrys/PyFunceble.git
    $ cd PyFunceble && git checkout dev
-   $ python3 setup.py test
+   $ tox # Run tests
-   $ python3 setup.py install # Avoid this if you want to uninstall one day.
+   $ python3 setup.py install # Avoid this if you want to uninstall or update one day.
-   $ pip3 install --user -e .
+   $ pip3 install --user -e . # Prefer this method.

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.

 .. warning::
    We do not recommend the :code:`--user` flag when using :code:`PyFunceble` into containers like - for example - Travis CI.

 .. _the ArchWiki page: https://wiki.archlinux.org/index.php/AUR_helpers